-The construction phase of a rehab is exciting, but it’s also one of the riskiest times of your project.
+When rehabbing properties, the construction phase is exciting and also one of the riskiest times of your project.
 Minimizing the risk of a severe injury during this phase is key to retaining your profit and protecting your business.
 Whether you are a do-it-yourself-er or hire out the rehab process to an experienced general contractor, you should do a cursory walk around the premises and be able to tell if you have a safe operation.
-To do that, you will need some basic knowledge about what injuries are common in construction and the markers of a safe jobsite.
-What are they?
+To do that, you will need some basic knowledge about what injuries are common in construction and the markers of a safe job site.

 Common Types of Construction Injuries